Falmouth-Games-Academy/comp110-worksheet-2/README.md

 # COMP110 Worksheet 3: Flowcharts and pseudocode

-This is the base repository for COMP110 Worksheet 3.

-Fork this repository, and edit `README.md` to show your pseudocode solving the worksheet task.
-Tip: use triple backticks to preserve spacing, e.g.:

 ```
 Make a list of all available words
 until you've chosen the keyword or you've ran out of lives do